soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/README.md

 5) The results of the data query sent are displayed in the terminal

 ## Screen Recording
-[https://youtu.be/-eC-X_bmFOs](https://youtu.be/KYXcdR8ppfM)
+The video shows the model query procedure using the endpoint.py script [https://youtu.be/-eC-X_bmFOs](https://youtu.be/KYXcdR8ppfM)

 ## Project Improvements